HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 [Interaction to Next Paint (INP)](https://web.dev/articles/inp) is calculated by observing all the interactions made with a page during the session and reporting the worse latency (for most sites).
 An interaction's latency consists of the single longest duration of a group of event handlers that drive the interaction, from the time the user begins the interaction to the moment the browser is next able to paint a frame.

-For an origin to receive a "good" INP score, at least 75% of all sessions need an INP score of 200ms or less.
+For an origin to receive a "good" INP score, at least 75% of all sessions need an INP score of 200 milliseconds or less.
 The INP score is the slowest or near-slowest interaction time for all interactions on the page.
 See [Details on how INP is calculated](https://web.dev/articles/inp#good-score) for more information.

 {{ figure_markup(
   image="interaction-to-next-paint-2024.png",
-  caption="Distribution of INP performance by device.", description="Stacked bar chart showing INP performance by device, with desktop and phone categorized into good (under 200 ms), needs improvement (200–500 ms), and poor (over 500 ms).
+  caption="Distribution of INP performance by device.", description="Stacked bar chart showing INP performance by device, with desktop and phone categorized into good (under 200 milliseconds), needs improvement (200–500 milliseconds), and poor (over 500 milliseconds).
 For desktop, 97% of websites have good INP, 2% need improvement, and less than 1% perform poorly.
 For phones, 74% of websites have good INP, 24% need improvement, and 2% perform poorly.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=667078190&format=interactive", sheets_gid="1535582002", sql_file="web_vitals_by_device.sql"